Saint-Cirgues-de-Jordanne

 (3 km - 3 min. by car)

-Just a stone's throw from the house, Lac des Graves offers a variety of water sports and outdoor activities in a magnificent setting:
+Just a stone's throw from the house, Lac des Graves offers a variety of water sports and outdoor activities in a stunning setting:

 • Fishing